appleinautumn/typescript-transaction-exercise/README.md

 - `test` directory is where all the tests files are located.
 Yes this is pure Javascript given the limited time.
 But the app itself is all written with Typescript.
 - `src/app.ts` is the main entry point.
 - `src/routes` is the route.
 - `src/controllers` is to store handlers for "listing" and "getting" Transaction routes.
+It has one dependency: the repository layer (`#repository`).
+The controller also contains 2 helper functions: `getValidFields` and `formatTransactionWithFields`.
+Function `getValidFields` is to make sure the entered "sparse fields" or "sort fields" are of valid values.
+Function `formatTransactionWithFields` is to return the Transaction record to contain only specific fields.
 - `src/middlewares` is where middlewares are.
 Currently only 1 file and it extends the express object to have "success" handler so that we have a success template for happy path.
+- `src/models` is where I define the Transaction interface.
 - `src/repositories` is repository layer.
 This is where our application gets the data from.
 Normally a "Service" layer will interact with this file, but this API is too small to need this layer.
-- `src/models` is where I define the Transaction interface.
+- In the repository layer, the storage of the database file is simulated via a hash table of `<String, Object>` (i.e. private variable `#db`).
+So that when retrieving a specific Transaction by id (`/transactions/:id`), we can access to that specific record directly (an `O(1)` operation).
+- In the repository layer, the listing of the records (i.e. `/transactions`) will translate the hash table to an array of records.
+Then only filtering and sorting logic are applied.
+Usually the filtering and sorting logic is done at the database layer, but since I'm using the in-memory database, I have to do it manually.
 - I cannot make the integration test work (with supertest library) because the entry point (http server) is at app.js.
 Usually it's on separate file, but with limited time, I cannot find the solution.
 I'm not sure why, but there's less resources on the net.
 - Unit testing on controller with stubbing repository layer is working fine.
 This is the strength of dependency injection.
 - I cannot stub repository layer because the repository layer accepts "filename", not the usual database service with its own methods that sinon can stub.
 If I were to use a real database, I'd be able to stub it.